giantswarm/docs/sources/installation/gettingstarted.md

 We will then provide you with:

   * a `swarm` binary for your platform
-  * a cluster name and URL.
-Example: http://alpha.giantswarm.io/v1/
   * a user name
   * a password

-The first thing you should do then is __install the swarm binary__ somewhere convenient, preferably in a location that's contained in your `PATH` environment variable.
+The first thing you should do is to __install the swarm binary__ somewhere convenient, preferably in a location that's contained in your `PATH` environment variable.
 For example, `/usr/local/bin/` works fine in many cases.

-Next we need to tell the swarm client __what cluster you want to work with__.
-This is what the cluster URL we sent you is for.
-Store this URL in the environment variable `SWARM_ENDPOINT_URL` like this:

-    $ export SWARM_ENDPOINT_URL=http://alpha.giantswarm.io/v1/

-<i class="fa fa-info-circle"></i> You might want to add this line to your profile file (e. g. `~/.bash_profile`) to have this automatically set for all new terminal sessions.

-Once you have this, you can use the swarm client to check your cluster's availability:
+Once you have this, you can use the swarm client to check the cluster's availability:

     $ swarm ping